 Course Load Recommendations: Many students have difficulty deciding how many hours to enroll in each semester because of other outside school obligations.
-The advising tool below can help students with that decision.
+The advising tool in this section lists a formula that can help students determine the correct number of credit hours to enroll in.
 Working with your academic or faculty advisor along with advising resources such as the "Course Load Recommendations" formula can help with these decisions.